-If you need to analyze the output of $\underline{\texttt{strace}}$ and the output messages are too long to be inspected directly in the console window, use $\underline{-0}$.
+If you need to analyze the output of strace and the output messages are too long to be inspected directly in the console window, use -o.
 In that case, unnecessary messages, such as information about attaching and detaching processes, are suppressed.
-You can also suppress these messages (normally printed on the standard output) with $\underline{-q}$.
-To prepend time stamps to each line with a system call, use -t:
+You can also suppress these messages (normally printed on the standard output) with -q.
+To add time stamps at the beginning of each line with a system call, use -t: